 Advantages of Sharing Your Home on Airbnb

 The added income is probably the biggest perk of listing your home on the Airbnb platform.
 Plus, the site gives you the power to set your own pricing, as well as adjust it as you see fit (during in-demand times and holidays).
 There’s even a “Smart Pricing” tool that takes into account local demand and can help you settle on the right number.

 Listing your home on the site is free, too, so if you just want to try it out, there aren’t any costly sign-up fees or membership dues.
 You simply list, set your price, and share your home.

 Hosting on Airbnb also offers a lot of flexibility.
-You’re not required to host 24/7, and you can pick and choose which days you want to offer up for potential guests.
+You’re not required to host 24/7, and you can pick and choose which days you want to offer to potential guests.
 You can even sync your listing up with an existing calendar to ensure it lines up with your personal schedule.
 You can also create your own house policies, as well as choose how much (or how little) of your home you want to share.
 List just a bedroom or garage apartment, or share the entire home—whatever fits your needs best.

 Disadvantages of Sharing Your Home on Airbnb

 Of course, there are also some drawbacks to sharing your home on Airbnb.
 First, you might need extra insurance on your home.
 You may want it to protect you from potential damage or theft (by your Airbnb guests), or in some cases, your homeowners insurance may require it.
 At the very least, you will want to alert your insurer that you’ll be hosting.

 Finally, there are also costs to consider.
 In addition to the expenses associated with cleaning and maintaining the home, you’ll also pay a service fee for each guest you book.
 This fee is usually around 3%.